FeelingFun/sxtools/README.md

 ## Project Setup
 In this screen, the number of albedo layers and material channels to be painted can be selected.
 Exporting to a game engine requires layer and material data to be processed into the extra UV channels of the object.
 The screen allows selecting which UV set and axis is used for each data channel.

+### Set Preferences Location
+Allows you to pick a file in which SX Tools saves its preferences.
+This is useful if you wish to share palettes between computers.

+### Load and Apply Preferences
+If you copy a prefs file from another computer, pick it with the Set Location function, and then apply the settings with this.

 ### Alpha-to-mask limit
 Controls the threshold between a Mask layer and an Adjustment layer.
 More on that later.